Chart Color Schemes

 Recent residential development output has been above average within Dee Why (South) - North Curl Curl when compared nationally

-This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and allowing for population growth beyond current projections.
-The average expected construction cost of these properties is around $1,253,000, indicating a focus on premium developments in the area.
-In FY26, approximately $300,000 worth of commercial approvals have been registered, reflecting a predominantly residential focus in the area.
-Compared to Greater Sydney, Dee Why South-North Curl Curl has 127% more building activity per capita.
-The new building activity consists mainly of medium and high-density housing (82%), with detached houses making up about 18%.
-This shift from the current housing composition (53% houses) suggests decreasing availability of developable sites and reflects changing lifestyles and demand for affordable, diverse housing options.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average construction value of new properties is $1,253,000, suggesting a focus on the premium market with high-end developments.
+In FY26, $300,000 in commercial approvals have been registered, indicating a predominantly residential focus.
+Compared to Greater Sydney, Dee Why (South) - North Curl Curl has 127.0% more building activity per person.
+This offers buyers greater choice.
+New building activity comprises 18.0% detached houses and 82.0% medium and high-density housing.

 Frequently Asked Questions - Development